Skip to content

 3. If you have stored your SSH key file with a non-default name or in a non-default location, you must tell the ssh command where to look for the key.
 When connecting from the terminal, use option -i as follows:

-4. If ssh command still asks for a password, double check whether it is actually asking for the password for Puhti, or the key passphrase.
+4. If ssh command still asks for a password, double check whether it is actually asking for a CSC password, or the key passphrase.
 If you have defined a passphrase for your key (strongly recommended), it is normal that you will need to enter it when connecting.
-To avoid having to type the passphrase, you may configure an authentication agent that can hold your keys in memory.
+This is different from your CSC account password.
+To avoid having to type the passphrase repeatedly, you may configure an authentication agent that can hold your keys in memory.

 5. You have waited for at least one hour after adding the key to MyCSC.
 Syncing the data to CSC servers takes some time and may depend on the current load on the systems.
 To check if your public key has been synced, you may login to Puhti web interface, open a login node shell and run: